 Inspired by the works of music and faishon photographer William Claxton portrayed in a 2001 documentary called „Jazz Seen“ by german director Julian Benedikt (which Brönner wrote the soundtrack for) he became more and more aware of the evident commonalities between Jazz and photography, a mutual windfall that led to many careers and also a personal friendship with Claxton who also photographed Brönner repeatedly.
 After buying his first Leica M8 camera in 2009 he started to take portraits of his fellow musicians before he took heart to ask artists outside his own circle for portraits – actors, athletes, authors, activists.
 Veterans or newcomers – Brönner’s collection started to arouse wider interest with prestigious publishers such as Hendrik TeNeues from TeNeues Publishing who agreed to release Brönner’s photography book „Faces of Talent“ in October 2014.

 Brönner’s undoubtedly strong discipline has been the portrait.
-With his latest project "Melting Pott“ for Museum Küppersmühle for contemporary arts in Duisburg/Germany Brönner opens his point of view to a much wider angle.
-His 185-works Exhibition shows and portrays an entire region - the Rhine-Ruhr-District, former center of cole-mining with a current population of 18 million people and key spot for industry-architecture and ethnical coexistence.
+With his latest project "Melting Pott“ for MKM Museum Küppersmühle for contemporary arts in Duisburg/Germany Brönner changed his point of view to a much wider angle.
+His 185-works Exhibition show and portray an entire region - the Rhine-Ruhr-District, former center of cole-mining with a current population of 18 million people and key spot for industry-architecture and ethnical coexistence in Germany.